GLOBAL MARKETS-Scramble for safety subsides as markets digest Credit Suisse rescue

-LONDON, March 20 (Reuters) - Europe's bank shares fought back from an early slump on Monday and a cross-asset scramble for safety looked to have eased, as markets weighed up the implications of the emergency rescue of banking heavyweight Credit Suisse for the financial system.
+NEW YORK/LONDON, March 20 (Reuters) - Bank stocks rallied on Monday and a cross-asset scramble for safety abated, as investors heaved a tentative sigh of relief that a historic weekend rescue of financial heavyweight Credit Suisse is containing the banking crisis for now.

-Sunday saw the most dramatic state intervention since the 2008 global financial crisis, with UBS buying Credit Suisse for 3 billion francs ($3.2 billion) in a shotgun wedding backstopped by unlimited funding pledges from the world's top central banks.
+Sunday saw the most dramatic state intervention since the 2008 global financial crisis, with UBS buying Credit Suisse for 3 billion francs ($3.2 billion) in a takeover backstopped by unlimited funding pledges from the world's top central banks.

+The speedy orchestration of Credit Suisse's takeover was received by investors as an acceptable measure to stem contagion, but fears that other struggling banks might teeter next kept markets on edge.

+"While the Credit Suisse rescue might draw a line under that particular institution’s problems, it is clear that confidence in the financial sector overall is still extremely fragile," said Vicky Redwood, a senior economic advisor at Capital Economics.

-But the losses in banking shares were cut to 2.5% as investors digested the support efforts and the pace at which they had come, while the broader European STOXX 600 index .STOXX even managed to make it into positive territory.
+The broader European STOXX 600 index .STOXX also managed to make it into positive territory to be up 0.98%.

 "Credit Suisse is our Lehman moment in Europe, but we recognise that and we are not going to make the same mistake," Close Brothers Asset Management Chief Investment Officer Robert Alster said of the speedy action by authorities over the weekend.